pettazz/aoc24/Readme.md

 If I don't finish all 31 be sure to berate me on whatever social platform you choose.

-### Why are there only multiple languages for the second parts sometimes?
+### Why are there only multiple languages for one of the parts sometimes?

-Usually part 2 is just expanding upon part 1, so I'm not spending time translating just a subset piece of the same code thanks
+Usually part 2 is just expanding upon part 1, or some minor variation so I'm not spending time translating just a subset piece of the same code thanks, I will do whichever one is actually interesting